-In the example above, the image services to personalize the landing page and maintain user engagement.
-While most landing page advice proposes placement of the CTA on the left side of the page, this page defies the conventions, and maintains a great conversion rates.
+In the example above, the image serves to personalize the landing page and maintain user engagement.
+While most landing page advice proposes placement of the CTA on the left side of the page, this page defies the conventions and maintains excellent conversion rates.

 Oink does the same thing.
 The image dominates the screen, which effectively accomplishes its attention-grabbing intent.

 Video can be powerful.
 It can improve your conversion rate.
 But it should not be the only thing on a landing page.

 Video-only landing pages are correlated with lower conversion rates.
 In order to improve your conversion rates, videos should supplement the copy.

 The best place for videos is above the fold, where users can see the video and choose to play (unless the video is auto-play).

 Dollar Shave Club uses an autoplay video on their landing page.
 Typically, the video should come after the headline, yet it should still be one of the first things a user sees on the page.
 But Dollar Shave Club keeps the headline in front of the video (which plays in the background) with great results.

 So far, we’ve only discussed some of the short features, none of which makes a long-form page actually long.